galaxyproject/planemo/docs/commands/profile_create.rst

       --postgres_database_port TEXT   Postgres port for managed development databases.
       --engine [galaxy|docker_galaxy|external_galaxy]
-                                      Select an engine to serve aritfacts such as tools and workflows.
+                                      Select an engine to serve artifacts such as tools and workflows.
 Defaults to a local Galaxy, but running Galaxy within a Docker container.